 You can control your body, your mind, and your emotions at any time during your recovery.
 This is the greatest weapon in your fight against addiction.

-Your sense of control over your environment enhances your ability to bring your energy levels up while you are undergoing an addiction recovery program.
+Your sense of control over your environment enhances your ability to bring your energy levels up while you are undergoing an addiction recovery programme.
 It helps to identify feelings of hopelessness, discouragement, and despair and to be more creative and effective in maintaining hope.

 Missing out on one aspect of your established self-care routine can throw structures and routines out of sync.

-Self-care and addiction recovery are best combined with activities that allows the addict to learn how to live a healthy life without drugs and alcohol.
+Self-care and addiction recovery are best combined with activities that allow the addict to learn how to live a healthy life without drugs and alcohol.
 It is not good to just put those struggling with addiction into a detox or recovery programme.
 Self-care and addiction recovery must go hand in hand.

 In recovery, an addict must learn how to be in touch with his or her emotions, and it is this knowledge that becomes life-changing.
 Many drug and alcohol addicts do not have a real sense of their emotions.